leesaye/project-23-marc-copy/README.md

 	2. Once a contact is added you will be brought back to the contacts page where you can see an overview of all your added contacts.
 You should see that your new contact has been added.
 You should also see a relationship rating status bar indicating how well you know your contact based on the relationship quiz taken earlier.
 	3. If you would like to edit information about your contact click the edit link next to the contact on the right.
 		1. this will bring you to a page where you can edit existing info or even delete the contact
-	4. On the contact overview tab you can also sort your contacts by clicking the "Sory By" button
+	4. On the contact overview tab you can also sort your contacts by clicking the "Sort By" button
 	5. You can also search your contacts using the search bar.
 	6. Note that the import button is not implemented for d2
 7. To test our third use case, click the Calendar Tab on the left sidebar